 Impacting the Community with Creativity

-The Creativity Collective is an artistic workforce with a community focus calling upon the talents of area entrepreneurs, artists, parents, and students to impact New Orleans issues with innovative solutions.
+The Creativity Collective was an artistic workforce with a community focus that called upon the talents of area entrepreneurs, artists, parents, and students to impact New Orleans issues with innovative solutions.
+Our mission was to grow partnerships between creative individuals and the community, foster families in a creative environment, incubate artistic growth through arts education, travel, and networking and promote artistic expression as a path towards mental and physical health.

 BENEFITING THE COMMUNITY THROUGH CREATIVE MEANS